neachdainn/nng-rs/README.md

 similar to the original library.
 As such, the majority of examples available online should be easy to apply to this crate.

+### Rust Version Requirements

+The current version requires **Rustc v1.31 or greater**.
+In general, this crate should always be able to compile with the Rustc version available on the oldest Ubuntu LTS release.
+Any change that requires a newer Rustc version will always be considered a breaking change and this crate's version number will be bumped accordingly.

 ### Examples

 The following example uses the [intra-process][2] transport to set up a [request][3]/[reply][4]